nhayward/revpit/user/pages/02.editors/ash-p/bio.md

 ##### MSWL

 I say YES to fiction and nonfiction manuscripts for all ages that are safe-for-work, clean, family-friendly, no/low-spice, closed-door romance stories—see how much I have stressed on this.
-I also say YES to comic books and graphic novels/memoirs scripts.
 I personally like my genres to overlap a bit, but manuscripts I will accept may be genre-focused or of combined genres in:
 * Romance
 * Comedy
 * Paranormal